 How much of a deposit do you charge?
 I ask for a £500 deposit at the time of booking and there’s a contract to look through and sign.
 This secures me for your wedding day.
 The remainder of the amount is due one month before the wedding date.

 Do you take formal group photos as well as the natural pictures?
 I really love natural photos with genuine emotion in them and that’s what I specialise in.
 However I’m aware that some family members will often want a more traditional line up photo of family members.
 I’ll do some of these as long as the number of “formals” is 6 or less therefore taking less than twenty minutes.
 This way the Bride & Groom can have some of their own pictures and guests can enjoy milling around and chatting without 3 hours of “say cheese” photos!

 What proportion of images will be in black and white?
 I’m a big black and white fan so I’ll edit a third to a half of the chosen pictures to be black and white and the rest in colour.

 Do you need a meal at the wedding?
 I promise not to crash the top table (!) but I do ask to be fed a hot meal at the wedding.
 Wedding days tend to be physically demanding for the photographer and the chance to have some food and sit down for a bit before the evening kicks off is very much needed!
 I tend to recharge best around people so sitting with guests is great.
 I also get to know people better and this can lead to some fun shots on the dance floor later as people are even more relaxed around me.
 If sitting with guests isn’t possible I’m fine with a supplier’s meal in the bar.

 Do you work regularly with a videographer?
-Yes, Pete from First Light and I work together regularly at weddings.
-He has a very similar style to me covering what happens in a documentary way.
+Yes, Luke and Abi from Homegem work with me sometimes at weddings.
+They have a very similar style to me covering what happens in a documentary way.
 I shot their wedding a few years ago too!